Jule4ka/Jule4ka.github.io/blog/2021/immobility/index.md

 .. type: text

 ####Bark
-One of ideas which came to my mind during the hike in the office
+One of ideas which came to my mind during the hike in the forest

 ####Gallery
 [gallery](link://gallery_global/bark)